Plan Summary & Client FAQs

 2. Climbing sessions (redpoint strength, mileage, board session)

-3. Sport strength (hangs, pulling, deadlift, core)
+3. Sport strength (hangs, low gear, pulling, deadlift, core)

 4. Technical drills (hip lockoffs, rooting, etc.)